Sean Lampley: Professional career

-Lampley was selected by the Chicago Bulls in the 2nd round (44th pick) of the 2001 NBA Draft.
+Lampley was selected by the Chicago Bulls in the 2nd round (44th pick) of the 2001 NBA draft.
 He began his career with the Saskatchewan Hawks of the Continental Basketball Association (CBA) and earned All-Rookie Team honors in 2002.
 Although he never wore a Bulls uniform, Lampley played 35 games for the Miami Heat during the 2002–03 season and 10 games for the Golden State Warriors during the 2003–04 season.
 He competed with the Sacramento Kings in 2006 summer league play.

 Lampley only played a total of 45 games in his NBA career with career averages of 4.5 points and 2.1 rebounds.
-His final NBA game was played on December 12, 2003, in a 85 - 96 loss to the New Orleans Hornets where he recorded 9 points and 2 rebounds.
+His final NBA game was played on December 12, 2003, in an 85–96 loss to the New Orleans Hornets where he recorded 9 points and 2 rebounds.

 Oceania career

 Lampley signed with the Melbourne Tigers of Australia's National Basketball League in December 2007.
 After arriving in the country only 2 days prior, Lampley made his debut in the NBL's biggest attendance of the season, scoring 10 points (on 3/5 shooting) and pulling down 4 rebounds in the Tigers' victory over the South Dragons at Melbourne Arena on December 15.
 He played with the Oaks Card Club squad in 2006–2007.
 His signing filled the void left by recently de-listed player Martin Muursepp, who suffered from poor form partly due to an ongoing battle with an ankle injury.
-Lampley sunk a 3 as time expired to get the Tigers ahead 2–1 against the Sydney kings in the 2007-2008 finals.
+Lampley sunk a 3 as time expired to get the Tigers ahead 2–1 against the Sydney kings in the 2007–2008 finals.